JonKing93/pfdf/docs/api/projection/crs.rst

         base_to_units(crs, axis, distances, units)
         base_to_units(..., y)

     Converts distances from axis base units to another unit system.
-See :ref:`utils.units.supported <pfdf.utils.units.supported>` for a list of supported unit systems.
+Use :ref:`utils.units.supported <pfdf.utils.units.supported>` for a list of supported unit systems.
 If converting units for an angular (geographic) coordinate system, converts units as if distances were measured at the equator.
 Use the ``y`` input to specify different latitudes instead.
 Note that y should be in axis base units.

     The ``distances`` input may be an array of any shape.
 If using the ``y`` input, then ``y`` should be an array that can be broadcasted against the distances.
 The shape of the output array will match this broadcasted shape.